iSOLveIT/cyber_triage/docs/chapters/chapter_2/index.rst

 If this is your first time running the program, you may also be prompted by Windows or a security program to allow |cyTriage| to open a network port.
 You will need to allow this to happen so that the collection tool can send data to |cyTriage| on TCP port 443.

-See `Section 6.1 </chapters/chapter_6#allow-remote-connections-with-local-accounts>`_ if the administrator account on the remote system is a local account and you are having problems.
+See :ref:`Section 6.1 <CRSC>` if the administrator account on the remote system is a local account and you are having problems.

 After the collection has started, you will be able to see the results.
 Proceed to :ref:`Section 3 <ASD>` for an overview of the analysis techniques.